 In the ndOffice Activity dialog box, you can see up to 100 documents.
 The documents are sorted by the last accessed date and time.
 Adobe .pdf files can be opened using ndOffice or from the NetDocuments website.

-The Activity List is a version-specific list and is unique for everyone.
+The Activity Center is a version-specific list and is unique for everyone.
 For example, two lawyers are working on different versions of the Residential Agreement.docx document.
 The first lawyer has introduced some edits to version 1 of the Residential Agreement.docx document, and the second lawyer has modified version 2 of the Residential Agreement.docx document.
 Thus, the first lawyer sees only the Residential Agreement.docx v.1 document in the activity list, whereas the second lawyer sees only the Residential Agreement.docx v.2 in the activity list.

 The ndOffice Activity dialog box